lupidan/apple-signin-unity/README.md

 You can also implement your own deserialization by implementing an `IPayloadDeserializer`.

-### Any way to get a refresh token after the first user authorization with the native view?
+### Any way to get a refresh token after the first user authorization?

 It seems currently is not possible to do so.
 You can read more details [here](https://github.com/lupidan/apple-signin-unity/issues/3)